Documentation Index

 7. Check the results from the dashboard.

-• To see the precise indicator value of a specific point on the graphic chart: mouse over to the specific point on the graphic chart
+• If you want to see the precise indicator value of a specific point on the graphic chart: Mouse-over to the specific point on the graphic chart.

-• To see the detailed graph: double-click the graphic chart
+• To view a detailed graph: Double-click the graph chart.

-• Download a graphic chart to your local PC as a file: click clouddbforpostgresql-monitoring_ico-03, followed by the file extension menu for the file you want to download
+• Download a graph chart to your local PC: Select clouddbforpostgresql-monitoring_ico-03 and click the file extension menu to download.

-• Download PNG image: image file with the .png extension
+• Download PNG image: An image file with a PNG extension.

-• Download JPEG image: image file with the .jpeg extension
+• Download JPEG image: An image file with a JPEG extension.

-• Download PDF document: document file with the .pdf extension
+• Download PDF document: A document file with a PDF extension.

-• Download SVG vector image: vector image file with the .svg extension
+• Download SVG vector image: A vector image file with an SVG extension.

-• Download CSV: document file with the .csv extension
+• Download CSV: A document file with a CSV extension.

 Caution

-• In step 5, the default value is select all, and in step 6, the default is the last 1 hour.
+• In Step 5, the default setting is select all, and in Step 6, the default time range is the past 1 hour.

-• In step 6, the period can be selected up to one year for DB Dashboard or OS Dashboard, and up to 4 weeks for DB Logs or Query Timeline.
+• In Step 6, the period can be selected up to 1 year for DB Dashboard or OS Dashboard, and up to 4 weeks for DB Logs or Query Timeline.

 Note

-From Services > Database > Cloud DB for MongoDB > DB server, click and select the server you want, and then click [Monitoring] to go directly to the page in step 4.
+Navigate to Menu > Services > Database > Cloud DB for MongoDB > DB Server, select the desired server, and click [Monitoring] to go directly to the interface in Step 4.

 The following are some descriptions for the graphic charts configured in DB Dashboard: